Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

 What: formats the `.tmc` and `.tcp` files with newlines and indentation.

 Why: makes these files readable for humans.
 Normally TwinCAT doesn't put any newlines or indentations in these files.
 Useful if you would like to have these files in source control and see clear differences.

+`check-fixed-library-versions`

+What: checks if there are twincat libraries whose versions are not fixed or explicitly set to the latest version.

+Why: ensures that your software behaves the same, even if newer libraries are installed on your system.

 `trailing-whitespace`